 Scrupulosity: a mental health highjacking of your faith experience.
 In this guide we'll cover every answer about scrupulosity you ever wanted to know, including:

-- What is scrupulosity?
+- What is scrupulosity (also called moral OCD)?

-- What causes scrupulosity?
+- What causes this type of religious OCD?

 - Who gets scrupulosity?

 - How is scrupulosity treated?

 - Are there other commonly experienced conditions with scrupulosity?

 - How long does scrupulosity take to go away?